juhl/genggl/readme.md

 	$ cd genggl
 	$ ruby genggl.rb <api> <version>

-You should specify profile one of the GL, COMPATIBILITY, ES and version After that, you could get ggl.h, ggl.c, gglx.h, gglx.c, gwgl.h, gwgl.c
+You should specify profile one of the GL, COMPATIBILITY, ES and version.
+After that, you could get ggl.h, ggl.c, gglx.h, gglx.c, gwgl.h, gwgl.c

 Usage about ggl (generated C code)